2020 Pacific typhoon season: Typhoon Hagupit (Dindo)

 On July 31, JMA began monitoring a weak tropical depression that had developed in the Philippine Sea.
-Later, PAGASA later named the depression Dindo.
-By the next day, the Joint Typhoon Warning Center designated Dindo as 03W.
+Later, PAGASA named Dindo to the storm.
+By the next day, the Joint Typhoon Warning Center designated Dindo as Tropical Depression 03W.
 With favorable conditions of low vertical wind shear, strong equatorial outflow and 31 °C sea surface temperatures, Dindo intensified into a tropical storm on midday of the same time, and the Japan Meteorological Agency named it as Hagupit.
 Hagupit then began intensifying in the Philippine Sea, and by August 2, Hagupit was upgraded into a typhoon by the JTWC.
 The JMA later upgraded Hagupit to a severe tropical storm late on August 2.
 As Hagupit exited the Philippine Area of Responsibility (PAR), the PAGASA issued its final bulletin on the system.
 Hagupit was then upgraded into typhoon status by the JMA on August 3, and will later peak in intensity with a pressure of 975 hPa.
 At around 19:30 UTC, Hagupit made landfall in Wenzhou, China, with winds of 85 mph and pressure of 975 mbar (hPa).
 After its landfall, Hagupit gradually weakened over China, and by early August 4, the JTWC downgraded the typhoon into a tropical storm.
 Around midday of the same day, JTWC downgraded Hagupit into a tropical depression and later issued their final advisories on the storm, but the JMA still monitored Hagupit as a tropical storm.
 The system later would undergo an extratropical transition, a process which got completed on August 6, and the JMA issued their final advisory on the extratropical Hagupit.